 The vacuum pump that I use to draw the vacuum is a hand-operated unit normally used for automotive brake bleeding.
 The particular model is the Mityvac (P/N 06820) with a 1 cu.in.
 (16 cc) stroke, and fitted with a vacuum gauge.
 Typically, it takes about a hundred strokes of the handle to reduce the pressure down to minus 26 in.Hg.
 The air is drawn out quickly at first, with each subsequent stroke removing a slightly less volume of air.
 Pumping is continued until no more air can be heard being dispelled from the pump's check valve, at which time the pressure should be reduced to at least minus 26 in.Hg.
 (650 mm Hg.).
 The volume of air that is to be removed can be reduced significantly by placing a suitably sized block of styrofoam in the bowl to occupy excess free volume.
-Although the hand-operated pump works sufficiently well to accomplish the job, an electric vacuum pump would be a superior choice and is undoubtedly a worthwhile investment in the long run.
-It has been reported that a refrigerator compressor can be modified to work as an effective vacuum pump,
+Although the hand-operated pump works sufficiently well to accomplish the job, an electric vacuum pump is a superior choice and is a worthwhile investment in the long run.

 The lid for the vacuum bowl was made from a 10" x 10" (25 x 25 cm.) square piece of transparent 1/2" (13 mm) plexiglas (acrylic).
 I decided to make a see-through lid in order to observe the propellant during the degassing operation (under close examination, it is possible to observe the formation of many very tiny "spheres" or bubbles forming on the propellant surface).
 A hole was drilled in the lid and a 5/16" (8 mm) brass tube was epoxied in place to serve as a fitting to which the pump hose is connected.
 The hole is located away from the centre of the lid where the bending stress is highest.
 As there is no real need to observe the propellant during degassing, the lid can be instead made from 3/4" (19 mm) plywood.
 As with the bottom reinforcing plate, the porous plywood needs to be sealed to make it airtight.
 This can be done by applying a suitable layer of epoxy on the entire surface which mates with the bowl.
 If the plywood is not sealed properly, it will not be possible to draw a vacuum.